LeonardoPerozo12/real-time-dashboard/README.md

 A real-time stock dashboard web application built with **React (Vite)** on the frontend and **Node.js + Express + WebSocket (ws)** on the backend.

 It displays **live stock price updates**, fetched from the TwelveData API, and demonstrates **real-time visualization with WebSockets**.
+Disconnect & Reconnect

+Users can safely disconnect and reconnect from the live data stream without breaking the dashboard:
 ---

 ## Features